MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/work-in-powershell-using-azure-cli.md

 WSManStackVersion              3.0
 ```

-Here is the output from Windows PowerShell, which is the version of Azure CLI and PowerShell installed on the machine.
+Here is the output from Windows PowerShell, which is **the version of Azure CLI and PowerShell installed on your machine**.
+In this output example, Azure CLI version 2.57.0 and Windows PowerShell 5.1.22621 are installed on the local machine.

 ```output
 {